codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-feature-management.md

 Codefresh platform/system administrators can toggle specific features of the Codefresh platform in on-premises environments.
 Feature management helps you to easily implement and manage functionality on an as- and when-needed basis.

-## Access on-premises feature management
+## Manage features in on-premises platforms
+Enable a feature for all accounts, or override the default setting and enable/disable the feature selectively for specific accounts.
+The overrides are retained when you change the default setting for the feature.
+Review the [feature list](#on-premises-feature-list) to understand the implications of enabling a feature.

 1. Sign in to Codefresh.
 1. On the top-right, click your avatar and then select **Admin Panel**.
 1. From the sidebar, click **Feature Management**.
-1. Toggle required features to ON.
+1. To enable a feature for all accounts under **Enable**, toggle the required feature to **ON**.
+1. To enable or disable the feature for specific accounts, click the **Edit** icon, and then select the accounts from the **Enable feature for** and **Disable feature for** lists, as required.

+{% include image.html
+  lightbox="true"
+  file="/images/installation/on-prem-feature-management.png"
+  url="/images/installation/on-prem-feature-management.png"
+  alt="Enabling/disabling features for accounts" caption="Enabling/disabling features for accounts" max-width="60%"
+    %}

 ## On-premises feature list